fineanmol/plant-tree/README.md

-🌿 Updated on Mon, 06 Jan 2025 08:51:51 GMT
+🍀 Updated on Tue, 07 Jan 2025 14:26:37 GMT

-> "The best error message is the one that never shows up."
+> "Perfection is achieved when there is nothing left to take away."